It is very important to know calculate training zones, since during the season those areas will be changing as you improve.

 Perform one or 2 tests on separate days and calculate the average power between those two results.

-For example: If in the first test your average power was 325 watts and in the second one it was 340 watts, you add both and divide by two you will get an average of 332.5 watts.
+For example: If in the first test your average power was 325 watts and in the second it was 340 watts, add both and divide by two you will get an average of 332.5 watts.

 eye!
 This will only give you an estimate of the pace you should take during the true threshold test.